elitau/pact_elixir/rust/v1/pact_mock_server_cli/README.md

 ##### 422 Unprocessable Entity

-This is returned if the ID or post number did not correspond to a running mock server or the pact file could not be wriiten.
+This is returned if the ID or port number did not correspond to a running mock server or the pact file could not be written.

 example response: